 Not an American user?

 You are in control not of any individual Lemming, but of a cross-hair, which can be moved over any of the Lemmings.
-Along the bottom are a selection of functions which can be assigned to a Lemming, including climbing, floating and bashing.
+Along the bottom is a selection of functions that can be assigned to a Lemming, including climbing, floating, and bashing.
 You must click to select the appropriate function, then click on the Lemming to activate it.
 Each level has a different range of skills on offer, a different amount of Lemmings, and a different percentage target in order to progress.

 - "הנמלולים" -- Hebrew spelling

 - "Lemmings 1" -- Informal title

 There are no reviews for the Acorn 32-bit release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |ASM (Aktueller Software Markt)||Jan, 1992||11 out of 12||92|

 |Why can't I play Lemmings in CGA?||4||vileyn0id_8088 (21185)

 |Lemmings sculptures in Dundee||1||lilalurl (732)